Kuba314/c-calc/README.md

 I wanted to make something more lightweight.

 ## Disclaimer
-I will add UI eventually.
-Meanwhile enjoy this console version :)
+I will add better UI eventually.
+Meanwhile enjoy this console version, and this bad UI :)
 Oh, and it's not tested at all.
 I'd gladly appreciate you telling me if you find an error.

 ## Compilation